Note: This article is intended for Enterprise and B2B customers.

 3. Start Taking Notes

 At this point, you should have a decent amount of starting information.
-You know what hosts are accessible on the entry network, and what ports/services are accessible on those hosts.
+You know what hosts are accessible on the entry network and what ports/services are accessible on those hosts.
 It's probably a good time to start taking some notes.

 Professional Labs are big and often complex.
 You'll want to take detailed notes describing each subnet, each host, what ports are open, interesting bits of information you find, etc. Found a search parameter that might be injectable?
 Write it down.
-There's a port open that you aren't familiar with?
+Is there a port open that you aren't familiar with?
 Add it to your notes.

 Keep track of what you've looked into, what exploits you've tried, and what you have decided to ignore.
 All too often, we make an implicit assumption or choose to ignore something because we don't think it's relevant, only for that to come up again later.
 If you document yourself at every step, you'll be able to come back to it later and analyze your own work.